-NSAC students often benefit from learning opportunities offered through The Centre for Continuing and Distance Education (CDE).
-It offers short-term courses on specific topics, certificate programs for professional or personal benefit, and continuing education for members of agri-sector professional associations.
+NSAC students often benefit from learning opportunities offered through the Centre for Continuing and Distance Education (CDE).
+It offers short-term courses on specific topics, both credit and non-credit certificate programs for professional or personal benefit, and continuing education for members of agri-sector professional associations.

 CDE is actively involved in the development of NSAC's distance education capacity and supports the use of WebCT for both on-campus and distance education courses.
 CDE coordinates the development and delivery of web-based credit courses.
-The following courses are currently available:
+A listing of courses and programs available by distance education is on the NSAC website at www.nsac.ca/de.